mudasobwa/mudasobwa.github.io/_posts/2018-01-12-parse-cumbersome-data.md

 expressions, but binary pattern matching is still way sexier.

 The issue is one cannot pattern match binaries of undeternmined length in the middle of the match.
-My first idea was strictly disallow malformed input like `"42°0´6.57252˝N,3°8´28.13388˝E"`, but a friend of mine having an address _“17257 Fontanilles, Girona, Spain”_ would complain and grudge that `{42, 3.14159265}` is accepted fine, while `"42°0´0˝N,3°14´15.9˝E"` is not.
+My first idea was to strictly disallow malformed input like `"42°0´6.57252˝N,3°8´28.13388˝E"`, but a friend of mine having an address _“17257 Fontanilles, Girona, Spain”_ would complain and grudge that `{42, 3.14159265}` is accepted fine, while `"42°0´0˝N,3°14´15.9˝E"` is not.